Munich massacre memorial in Munich

 Is photography allowed?

-Photography is generally permitted, but visitors are encouraged to be respectful of the memorial and other guests.
+Photography is generally permitted, but it is important to be respectful of the memorial and the nature of the site.

 Are there guided tours?